GSA/digitalgov.gov/content/news/2024/12/2024-12-23-designing-a-multilingual-future.md

 Looking back on her career, Laura is most proud of “the multilingual adoption in the government as a whole, because people have realized that it’s not just English.
 We have an obligation to reach as many people as possible, especially in an emergency.
 FEMA (the Federal Emergency Management Agency) is a lot more expansive with their language reach now, for example.
 And I’m very proud of Digital.gov, as well because they are constantly thinking about multilingual leadership.”

 Perhaps just as striking as the impact of Laura’s philosophy and leadership has been this genuine connection with her colleagues.
-Renata Bartlett, a product manager at the Technology Transformation Services, shared: “I worked with Laura on a few different projects within the last four years.
-In this short time that I had an honor to work alongside her, I can tell without a doubt that her dedication and achievements have made a tremendous difference in the federal multilingual community.
-Laura is an inspirational leader and, above all, a genuine and kind friend.”
+Renata Bartlett, a product manager at the Technology Transformation Services, shared:

 {{< quote-block text="I worked with Laura on a few different projects within the last four years.
 In this short time that I had an honor to work alongside her, I can tell without a doubt that her dedication and achievements have made a tremendous difference in the federal multilingual community.
 Laura is an inspirational leader and, above all, a genuine and kind friend." cite="" >}}